-AS Unit 1 Principals of Nutrition - the study of macronutrients and micronutrients and other dietary constituents.
+AS Unit 1: Principals of Nutrition - the study of macronutrients and micronutrients and other dietary constituents.

-AS Unit 2 Diet, Lifestyle and Health - students investigate current research on diet, lifestyle and health such as eating patterns.
+AS Unit 2: Diet, Lifestyle and Health - students investigate current research on diet, lifestyle and health such as eating patterns.

-A2 Unit 1 Food Safety and Quality - the study of securing safe food supply from primary producer to consumer such as food safety.
-A2 Unit 2 Coursework Assignment - a 4,000 word report on a research based activity.
+A2 Unit 1: Food Safety and Quality - the study of securing safe food supply from primary producer to consumer such as food safety.

+A2 Unit 2: Coursework Assignment - a 4,000-word report on student's own choice research-based activity.
 The students chosen topic should come from a topic covered in the A level course.